pipshunter360/solrouter-private-agent/README.md

 # SolRouter Private Crypto Research Agent

-A private AI agent that researches crypto markets using end-to-end encrypted inference via SolRouter.
-Your queries never leave your device unencrypted — not even SolRouter's backend can read your prompts.
+A private AI agent that researches crypto markets using end to end encrypted inference via SolRouter.
+Your queries never leave your device unencrypted not even SolRouter's backend can read your prompts.

 ## What It Does

-This agent lets you ask sensitive crypto research questions — DeFi risks, token analysis, market sentiment — without exposing your strategy to any server.
-Every prompt is encrypted client-side before transmission and decrypted only inside a hardware-isolated Trusted Execution Environment (TEE).
+This agent lets you ask sensitive crypto research questions DeFi risks, token analysis, market sentiment without exposing your strategy to any server.
+Every prompt is encrypted client side before transmission and decrypted only inside a hardware isolated Trusted Execution Environment (TEE).

 ## Why Private Inference Matters

 When you research a trading strategy or analyze a DeFi protocol using a normal AI, your prompt is visible to the AI company's servers.
-For crypto traders and investors, this is a real risk — your research strategy could be logged, leaked, or front-run.
+For crypto traders and investors, this is a real risk your research strategy could be logged, leaked, or front run.

 SolRouter solves this with:
 - Client-side encryption using Arcium's RescueCipher (X25519 key exchange)
-- Blind backend — the server only sees encrypted data
+- Blind backend: the server only sees encrypted data
-- TEE processing — decryption only happens inside isolated hardware
+- TEE processing: decryption only happens inside isolated hardware
 - On-chain privacy attestations on Solana for verification

 ## Features